spacebarchat/spacebarchat/README.md

 ## [About](https://github.com/fosscord/fosscord/wiki)
 Fosscord is **f**ree **o**pen **s**ource **s**oftware compatible to dis**cord**.
 It is a selfhostable Chat and Voice platform similar to Slack, Rocket.chat and Discord-compatible.

-_Note: it is in development and not yet finished_

 - One-on-one clone of discord
 - Selfhostable
 - Open Source